MicrosoftDocs/win32/desktop-src/cossdk/ieventsystem2-verifytransientsubscribers.md

 ---
-Description: 'Verifies the existence of all transient subscribers in the data store.
-By calling this method, you can ensure that all transient subscribers listed in the data store are active.' ms.assetid: 'fffdde33-e960-42ef-a089-8ea8a6f33d52'
+Description: Verifies the existence of all transient subscribers in the data store.
+By calling this method, you can ensure that all transient subscribers listed in the data store are active. ms.assetid: fffdde33-e960-42ef-a089-8ea8a6f33d52
-title: 'IEventSystem2::VerifyTransientSubscribers method'
+title: IEventSystem2VerifyTransientSubscribers method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IEventSystem2::VerifyTransientSubscribers method